What is ADNS ?

 Annual reports have been prepared showing the disease situation in different years:

-* Disclaimer : The table and maps only reflects the situation as notified by the countries on the list
+* Disclaimer : The table and maps only reflect the situation as notified by the countries on the list

 Highly pathogenic avian influenza H5N1 cases in wild birds in the Member States reported to the Animal Disease Information System (ADNS).